ahmetaltunfatih/LEDAW/README.md

   Designed for performing **N-body**, **two-body**, and **cooperativity** HFLD/LED analysis of the interaction between a central monomer and its environment in a crystal.

 - **`boat.py`**:
-  A comprehensive example that runs **all modules** of LEDAW, including CPS and CBS extrapolations on the DLPNO-CCSD(T)/LED terms for the boat conformer of a water hexamer.
+  A comprehensive example that runs **all modules** of LEDAW, including CPS and CBS extrapolations on the DLPNO-CCSD(T)/LED terms for the boat conformer of water hexamer.

 ---